-We are committed to completing architectural projects addressing a broad range and scale of design issues in the environment: sustainable community planning, new construction and renovation of commercial and residential facilities utilizing Passive House strategies, and the design of furniture and smaller scale objects.
+We are committed to completing architectural projects addressing a broad range and scale of design issues: sustainable community and master planning; new construction and renovations; residential, commercial, and institutional; Passive House and Net Zero design; "stick-built" and prefabricated construction; energy retrofits and long-term phasing studies.

 Buck is a licensed architect in New York, New Jersey, Pennsylvania and Maryland and is an International Certified Passive House Designer (CPHD) and a North American Certified Passive House Consultant (CPHC).

 When he graduated from University of Virginia’s School of Architecture, "sustainability" was a nascent, emergent design strategy.
 Since then, Buck has been on the teetering edge of environmentally-focused design, seeing it grow from a hippie ideology to the guiding universal design principle of our time.

 In 2000, Buck broadened his range of interests to include large-scale regional land use planning in the Upper Delaware.
 He has studied land use law and collaborative governance, consensus building and land use mediation, and ad-hoc regional collaboration at the LULA program offered by the Pace Land Use Law Center, the Consensus Building Institute, and more.
 Using these skills, Buck has facilitated ad-hoc regional collaborative efforts in the Upper Delaware River region, the Bronx, the mid-Hudson River Valley, and others.

 Buck was a founding member of NYH2O, the first nonprofit citizens advocacy group based in New York City dedicated to protecting New York's water resources from the threat posed by fracking.
 He is a board member of Damascus Citizens for Sustainability, City As Living Laboratory, and New York Passive House.
 He was formerly on the board of September's Mission, a 9/11 victims families organization.